w4k2/stream-learn/doc/evaluators.rst

-To estimate prediction measures in the context of data streams with strict computational requirements and concept drifts, the ``evaluators`` module of the ``stream-learn`` package implements two main estimation techniques described in the literature in their block-based versions.
+To estimate prediction measures in the context of data streams with strict computational requirements and concept drifts, the ``evaluators`` module of the ``stream-learn`` package implements two main estimation techniques described in the literature in their batch-based versions.

 Test-Then-Train Evaluator
 =========================